Also known as Fournier gangrene, it is an intense pain and sensation in the genitals.

-- Prodromal symptoms of fever and lethargy, which may be present for 2-7 days.
+- Prodromal symptoms of fever and lethargy may be present for 2-7 days.

-- Pain and intense genital sensitivity that is usually associated with edema of the skin that covers it; Itching may also be present.
+- Pain and intense genital sensitivity are usually associated with edema of the skin that covers it; Itching may also be present.

-- Increasing genital pain and sensitivity with progressive erythema of the overlying skin.
+- I am increasing genital pain and sensitivity with progressive erythema of the overlying skin.

-- Dark aspect of the overlying skin; subcutaneous crepitus.
+- The dark aspect of the overlying skin; is subcutaneous crepitus.

-- Gangrene evident from a part of the genitals; purulent drainage of wounds.
+- Gangrene is evident from a part of the genitals; purulent drainage of wounds.

 At the beginning of the course of the disease, the pain may be disproportionate to the physical findings.
-As gangrene develops, the pain may disappear as the nerve tissue becomes necrotic.
+The pain may disappear as the nerve tissue becomes necrotic as gangrene develops.

-The systemic effects of this process vary from local sensitivity without toxicity to septic shock .
-In general, the greater the degree of necrosis , the deeper are the systemic effects.
+The systemic effects of this process vary from local sensitivity without toxicity to septic shock.
+The greater the degree of necrosis, the deeper the systemic effects are.

-Fournier’s gangrene was identified for the first time in 1883, when the French venereologist Jean Alfred Fournier described a series in which five healthy young men suffered rapidly progressive gangrene of the penis and scrotum without apparent cause.
+Fournier’s gangrene was identified for the first time in 1883 when the French venereologist Jean Alfred Fournier described a series in which five healthy young men suffered a rapidly progressive infection of the penis and scrotum without apparent cause.

-This condition, which is known as Fournier’s gangrene, is defined as a polymicrobial necrotizing fasciitis of the perineal, perianal or genital areas.
-Unlike the initial description of Fournier, the disease is not limited to young people or men, and now a cause is identified.
+This condition, known as Fournier’s gangrene, is defined as polymicrobial necrotizing fasciitis of the perineal, perianal or genital areas.
+Unlike the initial description of Fournier, the disease is not limited to young people or men, and now a cause has been identified.

-It is known that decreased immunity (for example due to diabetes) increases the susceptibility to Fournier gangrene.
+It is known that decreased immunity (for example, diabetes) increases the susceptibility to Fournier gangrene.

-Trauma to the genitals, which can cause a breach in the integrity of the epithelial or urethral mucosa, is a frequently recognized mechanism by which bacteria are introduced, subsequently initiating the infectious process.
+Trauma to the genitals, which can cause a breach in the epithelial or urethral mucosa integrity, is a frequently recognized mechanism by which bacteria are introduced, subsequently initiating the infectious process.

-Along with debridement, surgical procedures may include complex closure, suprapubic tube placement, and fecal deviation.
-The early administration of broad spectrum antibiotics is indicated.
+Surgical procedures may include complex closure, suprapubic tube placement, fecal deviation, and debridement.
+The early administration of broad-spectrum antibiotics is indicated.
 Finally, any underlying comorbid condition must ultimately be addressed.

 In 1764, Baurienne originally described an idiopathic and rapidly progressive process of soft tissue necrosis that led to gangrene of the male genitalia.

-However, the disease was named after Jean-Alfred Fournier , a Parisian venereologist, on the basis of a transcript of a clinical conference of 1883 in which Fournier presented a case of perineal gangrene in a healthy young man, adding this to a series compiled from 4 additional cases.
+However, the disease was named after Jean-Alfred Fournier, a Parisian venereologist, based on a transcript of a clinical conference of 1883 in which Fournier presented a case of perineal gangrene in a healthy young man, adding this to a series compiled from 4 additional points.

-He differentiated these cases from perineal gangrene associated with diabetes, alcoholism or known urogenital traumas, although these are currently recognized risk factors for perineal gangrene now associated with his name.
+He differentiated these cases from perineal gangrene associated with diabetes, alcoholism, or known urogenital traumas, although these are currently recognized risk factors for perineal infection now associated with his name.

 This manuscript describing the initial series of fulminating perineal gangrene of Fournier provides a fascinating insight into the social background and practice of medicine at that time.

-In anecdotes, Fournier described recognized causes of perineal gangrene, including placing a lover’s ring around the phallus, ligation of the foreskin (used in an attempt to control enuresis or as an attempt at a birth control technique practiced by a man adulterer to avoid impregnating his married lover).
+In anecdotes, Fournier described recognized causes of perineal gangrene, including placing a lover’s ring around the phallus, ligation of the foreskin (used to control enuresis or as an attempt at a birth control technique practiced by a man adulterer to avoid impregnating his married lover).

-He calls on doctors to be firm in obtaining confession of patients for “obscene practices.”
+He calls on doctors to be firm in obtaining a confession of patients for “obscene practices.”

 What is Fournier’s syndrome or Fournier’s gangrene?

-When many people hear the term “gangrene”, they may think that the toes or fingers are affected by hypothermia, which means that the person’s body temperature has decreased and has remained below 95 degrees. .
+When many people hear the term “gangrene,” they may think that the toes or fingers are affected by hypothermia, which means their body temperature has decreased and has remained below 95 degrees.

-But with Fournier’s gangrene, his genitals and the area around them are affected.
-And hypothermia does not cause it.
+However, with Fournier’s gangrene, his genitals and area are affected.
+Moreover, hypothermia does not cause it.

-Gangrene occurs when the body tissue is dead or dying (which is known as necrosis) due to lack of blood flow or a bacterial infection.
+Gangrene occurs when the body tissue is dead or dying (known as necrosis) due to a lack of blood flow or bacterial infection.

-Fournier’s gangrene involves an infection in the scrotum (which includes the testicles), the penis or the perineum.
-The perineum is the area between the scrotum and the anus of a man; or the area between the anus and the vulva for a woman.
+Fournier’s gangrene involves an infection in the scrotum (including the testicles), the penis, or the perineum.
+The perineum is the area between the scrotum and the anus of a man; or the space between the anus and the vulva for a woman.

 How common is it?